Written by Vivek Jaiswal | Co-founder, Customer Guru

 This is perhaps the toughest part and probably the only part where most organisations stumble.
-Managing the customer experience is about engaging with customers, listening to their feedback, communicating what will be done about it, and taking action on those feedback.
+Managing the customer experience is about engaging with customers, listening to their feedback, communicating what will be done about it, and taking action on that feedback.
 It also includes opening internal communication channels to spread the voice of customers across the length and breadth of the organisation.
 This ensures that everyone knows how their actions translate to customer experience.
 When everyone knows, everyone works together to improve it.

 In conclusion, these 3 M’s might seem like an oversimplified version of everything that an organisation needs to do to improve customer experience.
 Perhaps that’s true.
 Nevertheless, it would undoubtedly help any organisation start improving customer experience.
 All they need to do is: Measure, Monitor, and Manage.

 Would be great to hear your comments and feedbacks.

 Customer Experience is the only true differentiator for brands today.
 It is a very broad…

 Before we begin our discussion into digital customer experience and how it must be improved,…